tranermr/Surface-Bound-Odorant-Treadmill/README.md

 ![Photo of assembled treadmill](/TreadmillPublishedDesign.png)

 The treadmill is comprised of a series of modules sequentially connected and mounted on an 80-20 frame enabling different slopes to be configured.
-The design of the mechanical components is provided as an .f3d file, openable using Fusion 360, which is available in educational (https://www.autodesk.com/campaigns/education/fusion-360-education), or professional or free versions (https://www.autodesk.com/products/fusion-360/personal/compare).
+The design of the mechanical components is provided as an .f3d file, openable using Fusion 360, which is available in [educational](https://www.autodesk.com/campaigns/education/fusion-360-education), or [professional or free versions](https://www.autodesk.com/products/fusion-360/personal/compare).

 In the file, the design is organized by modules, with the exception of the 'behavior chamber' and 'driver' modules, which are merged in the present design.
 The organizational structure is arranged to reflect all modules independently for any future revisions.